FinweLtd/doc-livesync-all/docs/user_guide/workspace.md

 ## Director

 Tap a channel configuration from the *Home* screen.
-If you configured the device to the director role, you will enter the director's workspace and to the *Mosaic* tab.
+If you configured the device to the director role, you will enter the director's workspace and start from the *Mosaic* tab.

 ### Channel